vperron/satan/README.md

 There is almost no use of satan if not on the remote router.
-Still, you can still try and compile it for fun or testing purposes, there is a standard autotools-powered compilation process. satan depends on czmq (and an underlying ZeroMQ v3.x) and uci packages to build.
+Still, you can still try and compile it for fun or testing purposes, there is a standard autotools-powered compilation process.

 ```bash
 ./autogen.sh